-The Treachery of Images
+1. The Treachery of Images

-The Two Mysteries
+2. The Two Mysteries

 This is an image in an image.
-A witty commentary to the Treachery of Images still plays with the viewer.
+A witty commentary on the Treachery of Images still plays with the viewer.
 Even though the second pipe is not the painting of the pipe – it is the painting of the pipe.

-The Lovers II
+3. The Lovers II

 Frustrated desires are a common theme in Magritte’s work.
 A barrier of fabric prevents the intimate embrace between two lovers, transforming an act of passion into one of isolation and frustration.

 Magritte was fascinated by the seductiveness of images.
 You see a picture of something and you believe in it.
 But Magritte knew that representations of things can lie.
 These images of men aren’t men but just pictures of them, so they don’t have to follow any rules.
-So “raining men” are absolutely “true” in this case.
+So “raining men” is absolutely “true” in this case.

-Here Magritte paints himself painting his perception of the future.
+Here, Magritte paints himself painting his perception of the future.
 The artist is painting more than what is right in front of him: he is painting the possibility, the potential, the future.
-Hence the name of this painting: Clairvoyance.
+Hence the name of this painting: clairvoyance.

-The Palace of Curtains, III
+6. The Palace of Curtains III

-Here we have the equivalent visual and verbal signs for the concept ciel (French for “sky”) in two identically shaped panels: in combination, these puzzling components shows the complex relationship between words and images, as well as the tropes and conventions of painterly representation.
+Here we have the equivalent visual and verbal signs for the concept ciel (French for “sky”) in two identically shaped panels: in combination, these puzzling components show the complex relationship between words and images, as well as the tropes and conventions of painterly representation.

-The Listening Room
+8. The Listening Room

 The painting highlights a number of themes common in Magritte’s work.
 It is also one of many paintings to play with the concept of scale by juxtaposing objects normally of different sizes.

-“For the picture with the umbrella and the glass of water, I have reverted to the first title –Hegel’s holiday and not ‘The philosopher’s holiday’-The first title: ‘Hegel’s holiday’ on second thoughts and after discussion was thought to be preferable – I had doubts because of a way of looking at things (like the Nazis) who credit Hegel with tastes corresponding to their tastes for gas-chambers, stupid racialist ideas and cannon-fire.
+“For the picture with the umbrella and the glass of water, I have reverted to the first title –Hegel’s holiday and not “The philosopher’s holiday” – The first title: “Hegel’s holiday” on second thoughts and after discussion was thought to be preferable – I had doubts because of a way of looking at things (like the Nazis) who credit Hegel with tastes corresponding to their tastes for gas-chambers, stupid racialist ideas, and cannon-fire.
 This way of looking at things mustn’t be taken into account at all, that would be to side with the brutes and to relinquish another conception of life which gives way to the more beautiful and the good.
-Hegel wrote enough fine and good things for those things to be remembered in the first place, the remainder, if there is a remainder, can be left to those people with a taste for the mean and the ugly” – wrote Magritte in a letter to his friend.
+Hegel wrote enough fine and good things for those things to be remembered in the first place, the remainder, if there is a remainder, can be left to those people with a taste for the mean and the ugly.”

-The painting was created for surrealist patron and Magritte supporter Edward James.
+The painting was created for Surrealist patron and Magritte supporter Edward James.
 The title of the painting translates to English literally as “Ongoing Time Stabbed by a Dagger”.
-Magritte wasn’t happy with the generally accepted translation “Time Transfixed” mostly known until this day.
-The original title was much proper because Magritte hoped that James would hang the painting at the base of his staircase so that the train would “stab” guests on their way up to the ballroom.
+Magritte wasn’t happy with the generally accepted translation Time Transfixed mostly known until this day.
+The original title was much more proper because Magritte hoped that James would hang the painting at the base of his staircase so that the train would “stab” guests on their way up to the ballroom.
 James instead chose to hang the painting above his own fireplace.

-Perspective II, Manet’s Balcony
+11. Perspective II, Manet’s Balcony

-This work is based on ‘Le Balcon’, a canvas by Edouard Manet.
+This work is based on Le Balcon, a canvas by Édouard Manet.
 Precisely by these frequent references to other artists, Magritte manages to make art itself the subject of discussion.
 The idea of personalized coffins was conceived following a drawing of a sitting coffin.
-Subsequently, Magritte ‘coffined’ three well-known compositions from the history of art.
+Subsequently, Magritte “coffined” three well-known compositions from the history of art.
 This is one of them.

-The Golden Legend
+12. The Golden Legend

 Here, loaves of bread insist on being looked at anew as they float by a window.
 Bread on the table we can take for granted but bread floating by a window?

-Depicting the leaning tower of Pisa ‘supported’ by a feather, this painting is a remarkable example of the way in which Magritte’s art appropriates images from popular culture, and turns them into fantastic compositions.
+Depicting the leaning tower of Pisa “supported” by a feather, this painting is a remarkable example of the way in which Magritte’s art appropriates images from popular culture, and turns them into fantastic compositions.

-The Prepared Bouquet
+14. The Prepared Bouquet

-Of this work Magritte wrote: “Man is a visible apparition like a cloud, like a tree, like a house, like everything we see.
-I don’t deny his importance and neither do I accord him any pre-eminence in a hierarchy of the things that the world offers visually”
+Man is a visible apparition like a cloud, like a tree, like a house, like everything we see.
+I don’t deny his importance and neither do I accord him any pre-eminence in a hierarchy of the things that the world offers visually.